andisfar/LaunchQtCreator/README.md

 ### 0.0.8

 - fixed an issue where QtCreateor failed to launch after setting the path for QtCreator
+- fixed an issue where QtCreator was launched twice when opening an item in QtCreator
 - fixed an issue where Qt Designer failed to launch after setting the path for Qt Designer

 ### 0.0.7